rust-stuco/lectures/week3/slides.md

 # Matches Are Exhaustive

-We get a compile-time error if we fail to specific what to do in every possibility.
+We get a compile-time error if we fail to specify what to do in every possibility.

 ```rust
 let x: i8 = 5;